ceddlyburge/dijkstra-ish/readme.md

 ### Simple use of instance data, e.g. for the invariant route topology used in route permutations, could have reduced a lot of code

-I have made network_topology an instance method of RoutePermutations.
+I have made network_topology an instance variable of RoutePermutations.

+TODO remove this line below
 - naming of some classes and methods i found questionable:

 ### AtomicRoute was awkward naming. a route being composed of atomic routes? would have preferred a route composed of legs or tracks. admittedly, the trains problem is a bit loose with the word 'route' but i found this distracting.